Are You or Your Child Addicted to Minecraft? You May Be Owed Settlement

 Are You or Your Child Addicted to Minecraft?
 You May Be Owed

-Video game companies have allegedly been designed to be addictive and are thus damaging, both psychologically and financially, according to the Cleveland Clinic.
-The World Health Organization (WHO) has even recognized gaming disorder as a mental health condition.
+Video game companies were accused of designing their products to be addictive and damaging, both psychologically and financially, according to the Cleveland Clinic.
+The World Health Organization (WHO) has recognized gaming disorder as a mental health condition.

-Major gaming companies, such as Epic Games, the makers of Minecraft, are being accused of using manipulative tactics to keep players, especially children and young adults, hooked on their games.
+Major gaming companies, including the makers of Minecraft, were accused of using manipulative tactics to keep players, especially children and young adults, engaged on their games.

 Video game makers use tactics that are known to allegedly hook children psychologically: